wdi-atx-11/angular-custom-directives/README.md

 <img width="346" alt="Bootstrap" src="https://cloud.githubusercontent.com/assets/25366/9665376/c2bcac6c-5224-11e5-8e4c-807a19a4432a.png">

 Let's see if we can make something similar, wrapped up in our own custom HTML element.

+But first:

+## Find a component on the web

+Let's take a moment to look at our favorite websites and see if we can find any pieces of a webpage that seem like they could be captured as a component.

 ## Know The Code - Independent (5 mins)